Mediate18/ocr-prep/README.md

 ## Installation

 Make sure you have [ImageMagick](http://www.imagemagick.org/script/binary-releases.php), [Java](https://www.java.com/en/download/help/download_options.xml), and [Apache Maven](https://maven.apache.org/install.html) installed on your system.
+Next, download and install the latest version of [JMagick](http://www.jmagick.org/).

+**Note for Mac users: be sure to add _--with-shared-lib-ext=".dylib"_ to the ./configure command for JMagick.**

-Then download or clone this repository and descend into its main folder.
+Finally, download or clone this repository and descend into its main folder.
 Execute the following command to build the application (the $ denotes the terminal and is not part of the command):

 ```